venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-ebs/message-schemas-for-the-notification-operation2.md

 manager: "anneta"
 ---
 # Message Schemas for the Notification Operation
-The [!INCLUDE[adapteroracleebusinesslong](../../includes/adapteroracleebusinesslong-md.md)]surfaces the Notification operation to receive database change notifications from the underlying database in Oracle E-Business Suite.
+The [!INCLUDE [adapteroracleebusinesslong](../../includes/adapteroracleebusinesslong-md.md)]surfaces the Notification operation to receive database change notifications from the underlying database in Oracle E-Business Suite.

- You configure the Notification operation by setting binding properties in the [!INCLUDE[adapteroraclebusinessshort](../../includes/adapteroraclebusinessshort-md.md)].
+ You configure the Notification operation by setting binding properties in the [!INCLUDE [adapteroraclebusinessshort](../../includes/adapteroraclebusinessshort-md.md)].
 For more information about the Notification-related binding properties, see [Read about the BizTalk Adapter for Oracle E-Business Suite binding properties](../../adapters-and-accelerators/adapter-oracle-ebs/read-about-the-biztalk-adapter-for-oracle-e-business-suite-binding-properties.md).
-You set the **NotificationStatement** binding property to specify a SELECT statement for the query notification.
+You set the <strong>NotificationStatement</strong> binding property to specify a SELECT statement for the query notification.

 ## Message Structure for the Notification Operation
  The following table shows the XML message structure for the Notification operation.